Hariprasad137/Experimental-Blog-page/README.md

 git clone https://github.com/Hariprasad137/Experimental-Blog-page.git

-Navigate to the project folder:
+2.Navigate to the project folder:

 cd Experimental-Blog-page

-Install dependencies:
+3.Install dependencies:

 npm install

 ⚡ Usage

-Start the server:
+1.Start the server:

 npm start

-Open your browser and go to:
+2.Open your browser and go to:

 http://localhost:3000

-You can now:
+3.You can now:

-View all posts on the home page
+-View all posts on the home page

-Click New Post to create a post
+-Click New Post to create a post

-Edit or delete posts using the provided buttons
+-Edit or delete posts using the provided buttons

 📁 File Structure
 Experimental-Blog-page/